Death Below

 Death Below is the tenth studio album by American metalcore band August Burns Red.
 It was released on March 24, 2023, through SharpTone Records.
 The album was produced by Carson Slovak and Grant McFarland.
-It is the band's first studio release with the label.
+It is the band's first and only studio release with the label.

 Background and promotion

-On March 25, 2022, August Burns Red announced that they had parted ways with Fearless Records and signed with SharpTone Records while also revealed that they are working on the studio album with a teaser newly shared online.
-On November 1, the band unexpectedly announced the album itself and release date.
-At the same time, they also revealed the album cover and the track list.

 On November 3, the band released the first single "Ancestry" featuring Jesse Leach of Killswitch Engage and its corresponding music video.
 On January 25, 2023, the band unveiled the second single "Backfire" along with a music video.
 On February 22, one month before the album release, the band published the third single "Reckoning" featuring Spencer Chamberlain of Underoath along with an accompanying music video.

 Critical reception

 The album received positive reviews from critics.
 AllMusic gave the album a positive review saying, "As per usual, the stalwart metalcore enthusiasts find the sweet spot between aggression and affirmation."
 Blabbermouth.net gave the album 9 out of 10 and said: "Offering both brawn and brains, August Burns Red maintain their status as metalcore behemoths on the uncompromising Death Below, one of the heaviest and most experimental sets of their careers."
 Daniel Fella of Distorted Sound scored the album 9 out of 10 and said: "[...] the most impressive part; ten albums in and we are still worshipping the ground that this band walks on.
 If that isn't a mark of success, then what is?"
 Jesus Freak Hideout rated the album 4 out of 5 and said: "Overall, Death Below shows ABR at their best and doing what makes them the metalcore giants they are as well.
 Outside of the few missteps where it could be argued that song placement and length should have been changed, this will probably go down as one of their best since Rescue & Restore.
 Hope and perseverance have always been a huge focus in ABR's music and it's a welcome thing to see that same focus and intentionality still present throughout the entirety of this entry and album cycle."
 Kerrang! gave the album 3 out of 5 and stated: "This may not be their greatest moment, but it certainly rewards those who take the time to sink into it, for this is superior metalcore played with heart and avoiding the cookie-cutter cliches of the genre.
 Death may be below, but for ABR, things continue to look up."